matthewww-pl/fitCalc/README.md

-# fitCalc App
+# fitCalc App based on my vite-vue3-starter pack
-Application to calculate BMI and BMR
+Application to calculate BMI and BMR.

 Aplikacja do obliczania indeksu masy ciała oraz zapotrzebowania kalorycznego.